-Gross revenues increased by \$117.6 million, or 30.1%, during 2004 as compared to 2003.
-This increase reflects increases of \$37.5 million in oil and gas operating revenues, \$37.1 million in hotel and casino operating revenues, \$21.8 million in interest income on U.S. government and agency obligations and other investments, \$13.3 million in land, house and condominium sales, \$4.3 million in accretion of investment in NEG Holding LLC, \$3.9 million in hotel and resort operating income, \$0.3 million in NEG management fees, \$1.4 million in equity in earnings of GB Holdings, \$0.8 million in rental income, and \$0.4 million in dividend and other income.
+Gross revenues increased by \$83.1 million, or 22.5%, during 2004 as compared to 2003.
+This increase reflects increases of \$37.2 million in hotel and casino operating revenues, \$21.8 million in interest income on U.S. government and agency obligations and other investments, \$13.3 million in land, house and condominium sales, \$4.3 million in accretion of investment in NEG Holding LLC, \$3.8 million in hotel and resort operating income, \$3.6 million in NEG management fees, \$1.4 million in equity in earnings of GB Holdings, \$0.8 million in rental income, and \$0.1 million in dividend and other income.
 These increases were partially offset by a decrease of \$3.2 million in interest income on financing leases.
-The increase in oil and gas operating income was due to a full year of income for TransTexas compared to four months in 2003.
 The increase in hotel and casino operating income is primarily due to an increase in casino, hotel, and food and beverage revenues.
 The increase in interest income on U.S. government and agency obligations and other investments is primarily due to the repayment of two mezzanine loans, on which interest was accruing, and increased interest income from other investments.
 The increase in land, house and condominium sales is primarily due to sales of higher priced units.
-The increase in NEG management fees is primarily due to management fees received from Panaco.
-NEG entered into a management agreement with Panaco in November 2004.
+The increase in NEG management fees is primarily due to management fees received from the TransTexas Gas Corporation.
+NEG entered into a management agreement with TransTexas in August 2003.
 The decrease in interest income on financing leases is primarily due to property sales and reclassifications.

-Expenses increased by \$92.6 million, or 28.2%, during 2004, as compared to 2003.
-This increase reflects increases of \$22.6 million in interest expense, \$10.7 million in hotel and casino operating expenses, \$9.3 million in cost of land, house and condominium sales, \$8.8 million in oil and gas operating expenses, \$6.9 million in general and administrative expenses, \$27.9 million in depreciation, depletion and amortization, \$4.1 million in hotel and resort operating expenses and \$2.4 million in provision for loss on real estate.
+Expenses increased by \$63.2 million, or 21.1%, during 2004, as compared to 2003.
+This increase reflects increases of \$25.0 million in interest expense, \$10.7 million in hotel and casino operating expenses, \$9.3 million in cost of land, house and condominium sales, \$6.9 million in general and administrative expenses, \$5.0 million in depreciation and amortization, \$4.0 million in hotel and resort operating expenses and \$2.4 million in provision for loss on real estate.
 These increases were partially offset by a decrease of \$0.1 million in property expenses.
 The increase in interest expense is primarily attributable to interest on the \$215 million principal amount of 7.85% senior secured notes issued by American Casino, the \$353 million principal amount of 81/8% senior notes issued by us in May 2004 and interest expense pertaining to preferred limited partnership pay-in-kind distribution.
 The increase in hotel and casino operating expenses is primarily attributable to increased costs associated with increased revenues.
 The increase in the land, house and condominium expenses is primarily attributable to increased sales as discussed above.
-The increase in oil and gas operating expenses of \$8.8 million was due to a full year of expenses in 2004 compared to four months in 2003.
 The increase in general and administrative expenses is primarily attributable to expenses incurred in connection with the increase in NEG management fees and as a result of the Grand Harbor acquisition in July 2004.
-The increase in depreciation, depletion and amortization is primarily due to increased depreciation and amortization with respect to American Casino and a full year of depletion with respect to TransTexas compared to four months in 2003.
+The increase in depreciation and amortization is primarily due to increased depreciation and amortization with respect to American Casino.

-Operating income increased during 2004 by \$25.0 million, or 40.8%, to \$86.1 million from \$61.2 million in 2003, as detailed above.
+Operating income increased during 2004 by \$19.8 million, or 28.7%, to \$88.8 million from \$69.0 million in 2003, as detailed above.